quantum-tinkerer/MeanFi/docs/source/graphene_example.md

 ## Creating a phase diagram of the gap

 We can now create a phase diagram of the gap of the interacting solution.
 In order to calculate the gap we first create a function which takes a hopping dictionary and a Fermi energy and returns the indirect gap.
 The gap is defined as the difference between the highest occupied and the lowest unoccupied energy level.
 We will use a dense k-grid to calculate the gap.
-In order to obtain the Hamiltonian on a dense k-grid, we use the `tb_to_khamvector` function from the `transforms` module.
+In order to obtain the Hamiltonian on a dense k-grid, we use the `tb_to_kgrid` function from pymf.

 ```{code-cell} ipython3
 def compute_gap(h, fermi_energy=0, nk=100):